 There’s quite a bit of information we can glean from the overview page without looking at any other pages in Google Analytics.
-Here’s a larger view of the shaded blue section in the image above:
+However, we want to concentrate on three metrics:

-- If you visit SporkMarketing.com tomorrow and look at our ‘home’ page, our ‘about’ page, and our ‘contact’ page, that would count as 1 visit and 3 page views.
+- If you visit SporkMarketing.com for the first time and look at our home page, our about page, and our contact page, that would be tallied as 1 user, 1 session and 3 page views.

-- If you return to SporkMarketing.com in one week and look at the same pages again, that will count as 1 more visit and 3 more page views.
-However, it will only count as 1 visitor since it’s the same person visiting twice.
+- If you return to SporkMarketing.com in one week and look at the same pages again, that would be tallied as 1 more session and 3 more page views.
+However, it will not count as 1 more user, because it’s the same person visiting twice.

 So that’s the basics…but what do these numbers mean?

-Page views: Generally speaking, you want each visitor to look at as many pages on your site as possible.
-Depending on the type of website you have, the type of advertising you do, and the type of visitor you have, the average number of page views per visitor can range from our number (which is on the low side) to as many as 40 pages per visit for a site like Craigslist.
-Google has a benchmarking service that allows you to compare your site to similar sites by industry (more on that later).
-According to Google, our page views per visit figure of 1.8 is about 10% below average.
+Pageviews – more is usually better.
+Generally speaking, you want each visitor to look at as many pages on your site as possible.
+Depending on the type of website you have, the type of advertising you do, and the type of user on your site, the average number of pageviews per session can range from 1.2 to 10.
+For ecommerce sites, 5-10 pageviews per session is a reasonable figure.

-Visits versus Visitors: If you subtract the number of visitors from the number of visits, you’ll have an idea of the percentage of repeat visitors we get.
+Sessions – repeat visits can be a good thing: If you subtract the number of users from the number of sessions, you’ll have an idea of the percentage of repeat visitors your site has.